rogermasclans/starfire-2/.ipynb_checkpoints/README-checkpoint.md

 ## Logs

+### Sep 4:
+- Stock price retrieval is now working.
+Clean up notebooks:
+    - 1.1_create_refi_deals: retrieves all deals from refinitiv
+    - 2.1_retrieve_compu_stock_prc_for_pb_deals: retrieves stock prices via cik from compustat for PB deals
+    - 2.2_retrieve_compu_stock_prc_for_refi_deals: retrieves stock prices via cik from compustat for refinitiv deals, using ewens et al. linking data
+    - 2.3_retrieve_refi_stock_index_price: retrieves stock index prices for all relevant, international indeces.
+Uses refinitiv as it works better than compustat
+    - the rest of notebooks are relegated to 99.

+### Sep 3:
+- Retrieving stock price data for all deals via refinitiv is too slow.
+Let's try to match data to PB first, then start by retrieving only deals on PB.
+- Matching PB deals with Refinitiv:
+    - 1. Match refi-SCD deals to gvkey via Ewens et al.
+    - 2.
 ### Aug 26:
 - Get data for all periods.
 Should I filter on deal type or some other stuff to make it faster?